FAQ for alt.binaries.pictures.japan.aidoru

 XNews is a very good freeware newsreader (http://xnews.newsguy.com/)

-Remember one thing: The poster goes to a lot of trouble collecting, assembling, editing, and posting stuff.
+Remember one thing: The poster goes to a lot of trouble collecting, assembling, indexing and posting stuff.
 The least YOU can do is getting the necessary software to collect the goodies.
 After all, you don't ride a bicycle on the highway, do you?

 If you have any difficulties with anything don't hesitate to ask!